kogosoftwarellc/angular-async-form/README.md

 * Unobtrusive.
 Use `afControlMessage` in concert with `ngMessages` to display known validation errors in the UI before submitting the form, and unkown errors from async operations after the form is submitted.
-* Prevents the form from being submitted if an error was returned for a control.
+* Allows you to handle errors _after_ a form is submitted and display them to the user inside the form.
-The control _must_ receive a `blur` event before setting it's validity again to `true`.
+* If an error was returned for a control (like for input validation that wasn't handled in the UI), the control _must_ receive a `blur` event before setting it's validity again to `true`.
 * Display form wide error messages.
 * 100% asynchronous.
 May be used with or without HTTP calls.
 * Versatile Directive API.